cuboulder-MSD/digColl_wheelerSurveyRecords/README.md

 ### Extent
 The size or scale of the work.

-Typicall 1 volume (various pagings)
+Typically 1 volume (various pagings)
 ### Form
 A particular physical presentation of a resource, including the physical form or medium of material for a resource.